luca3s/rust/src/doc/unstable-book/src/compiler-flags/sanitizer.md

 ```

 # RealtimeSanitizer
-RealtimeSanitizer detects blocking calls in realtime contexts.
-If enabled,
+RealtimeSanitizer detects non-deterministic execution time calls in realtime contexts.
-it won't sanitize the whole program, it needs to be enabled explicitly.
+Usafe of RTSan is on a function-by-function basis.
+The sanitizer only inspects code that
+is marked as being real-time sensitive.
+Currently this is done with the functions
+`__rtsan_realtime_enter()` and `__rtsan_realtime_exit()`.
+Any function that is subject to
+real-time contraints must call `__rtsan_realtime_enter()` at its entry point and
+`__rtsan_realtime_exit()` at every exit point.
+To not miss any exit points, it is
+recommended to use a guard object that exits the real-time context on drop

 Controlling this sanitizer using attributes isn't yet supported in Rust.
 The
 sanitizer exports the following functions that allow using it.
 These functions